Hello, Cruel World!

 このコンテンツについて

-Award-winning science journalist Melinda Wenner Moyer battled insomnia night after night, her thoughts spiraling around this exact question.
-So she decided to do what she does best—learn from parenting experts and find the solution.
-Just as she did in her breakout book, How to Raise Kids Who Aren't Assholes, Moyer again interviewed researchers across multiple fields—psychology, education, information literacy, business, and even addiction.
-What she discovered: even in a world full of assholes, we can still teach our kids how to take care of themselves, fight for what they believe in, manage uncertain times, and even bridge divides most adults aren't equipped to do.
+Plagued by this question, award-winning science journalist Melinda Wenner Moyer interviewed parenting experts and researchers across multiple fields - psychology, education, information literacy, technology, business and even addiction.
+What she discovered: even in these uncertain times, we can still teach our kids how to take care of themselves, fight for what they believe in and bridge divides in ways most adults aren't equipped to do.

 In Hello, Cruel World!, Moyer provides practical, comprehensive, science-backed tools to help our children handle the world they will inherit.
-By using the three core attributes children need to succeed in our flawed world—coping mechanisms, connection techniques, and cultivation practices—our kids can learn to set boundaries, take responsibility for their actions, build healthy relationships in turbulent times, and much more.
-By being activists in our parenting, we can set our kids up to not just survive, but also make a better world for themselves and future generations.
+Her strategies help children develop three core attributes - coping mechanisms, connection techniques, and cultivation practices - so that kids can learn to set boundaries, take responsibility for their actions, build healthy relationships in turbulent times and much more.
+By being activists in our parenting, we can set our kids up to not just survive, but also build a better world for themselves and future generations.©2025 Melinda Wenner Moyer (P)2025 Random House Audio